 Early morning wake up

 Yep.
 4:30 a.m., you guys.
-I’m nuts.
-But I also know that I do my best work in the morning, and that from 5:00 to 7:00 a.m., I’m the least likely to be interrupted while I work—I now have two children who sleep past 6:00 a.m.
+I know it seems unfathomable for most people, but I’m a morning person.
+I know that I do my best work in the morning, and that from 5:00 to 7:00 a.m., I’m the least likely to be interrupted while I work—I now have two children who sleep past 6:00 a.m.
 There is great hope for the future!

 Waking up this early guarantees two things: